nais/doc/docs/auth/explanations/README.md

 ## Texas

+Texas is an abbreviation for *Token Exchange as a Service* that runs as local service together with your application.
+It handles the boring parts of OAuth 2.0 and JWTs - so that your application doesn't have to.

+Texas offers HTTP endpoints for:

+- getting machine tokens
+- exchanging user tokens into on-behalf-of tokens
+- token validation with introspection

-???+ warning "Token Exchange as a Service (Texas) is in public beta."
+???+ warning "Texas is currently in opt-in public beta"

     To enable for your application, set the `texas.nais.io/enabled: "true"` annotation on your `Application`: